Typewriter: Character sizes

 In English-speaking countries, ordinary typewriters printing fixed-width characters were standardized to print six horizontal lines per vertical inch, and had either of two variants of character width, one called pica for ten characters per horizontal inch and the other elite, for twelve.
-This differed from the use of these terms in printing, where pica is a linear unit (approximately 1/6 of an inch) used for any measurement, the most common one being the height of a typeface.
+(This usage of the word pica differs from that used in printing and desktop publishing, where a pica is a linear unit (usually 1/6 of an inch) that may be used for any measurement, typically for the height of a typeface.)

 Color

 Some ribbons were inked in black and red stripes, each being half the width and running the entire length of the ribbon.
 A lever on most machines allowed switching between colors, which was useful for bookkeeping entries where negative amounts were highlighted in red.
 The red color was also used on some selected characters in running text, for emphasis.
 When a typewriter had this facility, it could still be fitted with a solid black ribbon; the lever was then used to switch to fresh ribbon when the first stripe ran out of ink.
 Some typewriters also had a third position which stopped the ribbon being struck at all.
 This enabled the keys to hit the paper unobstructed, and was used for cutting stencils for stencil duplicators (aka mimeograph machines).